 \section{Introduction}

-The concept of algebraic structure is one of the basic concepts in abstract algebra.
-According to \cite{grillet}, an algebraic structure can be defined as a set equipped with operations called addition and multiplication.
-Examples of algebraic structures are monoids, groups, rings and fields.
-Basically, we will use algebraic structures that are monoids, groups, or combinations of monoids and groups.

-The fundamentals of classical probability theory were formulated by Kolmogorov.
-In \cite{kol} axiomatically defines the theory of prbability using the concepts of measure theory \cite{halmos}.
-According to \cite{kol}, the probability measure is a function $\mathbb{P}:\mathcal{F}\rightarrow\left[0,1\right]$ that satisfies the following axioms: \begin{itemize} \item The probability of event is non-negative real number:
+The fundamentals of classical probability theory were formulated by Kolmogorov \cite{kol}, he axiomatically defined the theory of probability using the concepts of measure theory \cite{halmos}.
+The axioms are also supplemented by two definitions of conditional probability and independent events.
+In addition, for an real-valued random variable the expected value of the random variable is defined as the Lebesgue integral \cite{burkill}.